craftingcity/The-Known-World/Prenotes Nov 19 25.md

 ### What does the World Know?

-There are 4 carts.
-Each cart has an outfit of 4 guards and a driver, meaning there are 20 friendlies plus the party.
+There are 3 carts.
+Each cart has an outfit of 4 guards and a driver, meaning there are 15 friendlies plus the party.

-The caravan is walking into an ambush set up by the HDF's 2nd Auxiliary Corps, where 8 soldiers lie in wait with a Durandurm Rotary Repeater mounted on a metal shielded platform.
+The caravan is walking into an ambush set up by the HDF's 2nd Auxiliary Corps, where 8 soldiers lie in wait  with a 'Mobile Shielded Personnel Carrier' equipped with a Durandurm Rotary Repeater.

+15 - BLACK
+12 - RED
+10 - WHITE
+8 - YELLOW
+5 - ORANGE

 ### What happened?